Center for Biofilm Engineering: Research program

 The center's standing in the international research community and its encouragement of collaboration regularly attracts visiting students and faculty from numerous institutions in the U.S. and foreign countries.
-Since 1990, nearly 330 visiting researchers from more than 30 countries and 38 U.S. states spent from several weeks to a year or more studying biofilms in CBE laboratories.
+Since 1990, 343 visiting researchers from more than 30 countries and 38 U.S. states spent from several weeks to a year or more studying biofilms in CBE laboratories.

 Industry programs

 The center's Industrial Associates program provides access to center information, expertise, training and other benefits for a yearly subscription fee.
 The program was started in 1983 with the creation of the Institute for Chemical and Biological Process Analysis.
 CBE's Standardized Biofilm Methods research group (SBM) focuses on issues of interest to companies developing new products addressing biofilm formation.
 Researchers develop, refine, and publish quantitative methods for growing, treating, sampling, and analyzing biofilm bacteria.
 SBM laboratory members work with international standard-setting organizations to secure approval of biofilm methods by the standard-setting community.
 Under a contract with the U.S. Environmental Protection Agency, the SBM conducts laboratory research to support the development and standardization of test methods for measuring the performance of antimicrobial products—including those for biofilm bacteria—and provide statistical services related to EPA's Office of Pesticide Programs Antimicrobial Testing Program.
 The CBE developed the anti-microbial testing standards adopted in 2018 by the U.S. Environmental Protection Agency.
 The standards are the first to apply specifically to bacterial biofilms.
 The standards are an outgrowth of research by CBE faculty member Darla Goeres, research professor of regulatory science.
-The standards provide a certification framework for companies to verify that their products are effective against biofilm bacteria and to label them accordingly, with a statement similar to the “Kills 99.9% of bacteria” found on bottles of bleach and other cleaners.
+The standards provide a certification framework for companies to verify that their products are effective against biofilm bacteria and to label them accordingly, with a statement similar to the "Kills 99.9% of bacteria" found on bottles of bleach and other cleaners.
 According to CBE biostatistician Al Parker, antimicrobial manufacturers are eager to attain the certification because of growing awareness about bacterial biofilms.
 Public health entities such as hospitals — which routinely sterilize medical equipment such as surgical devices — are particularly interested, he said.
-“There’s been a paradigm shift,” said Parker, whose statistical analysis played a central role in shaping the testing framework.
+"There's been a paradigm shift," said Parker, whose statistical analysis played a central role in shaping the testing framework.

 In 2013 CBE Director Phil Stewart and CBE Industrial Coordinator Paul Sturman worked to partner with the U.S. Food and Drug Administration (FDA) to co-sponsor a one-day workshop on biofilms.
 The resulting workshop, "Biofilms, Medical Devices and Anti-Biofilm Technology: Challenges and Opportunities," was held on the FDA White Oak campus on February 20, 2014.
 A follow-up CBE-hosted meeting on February 11, 2015, in College Park, Maryland, titled "Anti-Biofilm Technologies: Pathways to Productivity" was held to continue fostering scientific dialog between U.S. government agencies, industry and academia.

 Member companies have represented several industrial categories including energy/petroleum, chemicals/specialty chemicals, household/consumer products, medical/healthcare, testing laboratories, government laboratories, water, pulp and paper, and mining.
 Members range from large Fortune 500 international corporations to small start-up companies.